The Spanish play rugby! Who knew?

 Las Leonas

-The Spanish women’s team – Las Leonas – are officially ranked 13th in the world, significantly higher than the men.
-Sadly though, they didn’t manage to qualify for the World Cup in New Zealand in 2022.
+The Spanish women’s team – Las Leonas – are officially ranked 13th in the world.
+That’s significantly higher than the men.
+And they qualified for this year’s World Cup in England in August 2025.

 Spain and the Super Cup

 The Super Cup started in the 2021-2 season and involved new franchised teams competing across Europe under the umbrella of Rugby Europe.
-There was one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.
+There’s one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players mostly from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.

 The whole thing is a knockout competition designed to raise the level of the club game in European countries outside the Six Nations.

-For a 2023/4 fixture list and more on the Super Cup, see here.
+For more on the Super Cup, see here.

 Talking rugby in Spanish